lts-beratung/capitana/readme.md

       capitana [stage] [microservices] [options]

     Options
-      --help  Show this message and exit.
-      --full  Executes all stages on the selected microservices.
-      --except  Exclude [microservices] microservices from execution.
       --all  Execute program on all microservices.
-      --verbose  Execute program on all microservices.
       --break Stop execution on execution failure.
+      --config filePath Specifies a different config file to use --except  Exclude [microservices] microservices from execution.
+      --full  Executes all stages on the selected microservices.
+      --help  Show this message and exit.
       --interactive Executes capitana interactively.
-      --no-warnings Treats all stderr as an error and not a warning.
       --list [variables|microservices|stages] List configured variables.
       --listAllowed microservice Lists the stages the microservice is allowed to run through.
+      --no-warnings Treats all stderr as an error and not a warning.
+      --verbose  Execute program on all microservices.
     Examples
     $ capitana deploy --all
       executes stage 'deploy' on all microservices